 [Update]: This article was first published on June 4, 2020.
 It was updated due to changes concerning Outlook roaming signatures feature development and release.

-Microsoft is going to introduce roaming signatures, a new feature for Outlook for Windows called roaming signatures (or signature cloud settings).
+Microsoft is in the middle of rolling out a new feature for Outlook for Windows called roaming signatures (or signature cloud settings).
 The new feature changes the way Outlook email signatures are stored.
-The signatures will no longer be stored on a local drive (ironically, in roaming user profiles), signatures are moved to the cloud (and tied with a user’s account), which makes them available on all devices running Outlook for Windows that have been configured with this user’s email account.
-When this feature is rolled out (initially scheduled for Q4 of 2020), it will be automatically enabled for all Microsoft 365 users.
-According to Microsoft 365 roadmap item 60371, users who use Microsoft 365 Monthly Channel (early adopters) might get this feature as early as November 2020.
+Instead of storing them on a local drive (ironically, in roaming user profiles), signatures are moved to the cloud (and tied with a user’s account), which makes them available on all devices running Outlook for Windows that are configured with this user’s email account.
 As there is a lot of inaccurate information regarding the feature, let’s explain what this feature really is, when to expect it (if you still don’t have it), and whether it affects CodeTwo solutions at all.

 The feature was first added to Microsoft 365 roadmap in early 2020 (roadmap item 60371 – Outlook for Windows: Signature cloud settings).
 Its shipment was expected still in 2020, but the release date has been moved several times.
 Starting October 2022, the feature has finally started rolling out gradually.

 The date is not the only thing that changed in the development plans.
 While at first roaming signatures were supposed to be available for everyone, now we can read that its Global Availability phase is planned for the Current Channel only.
 It means that most companies will probably never get to use it, since many organizations prefer more stable release channels, like Semi-Annual and Monthly.